Master the King of All Exercises

 8 Tips for Not Wasting Away During Summer Baseball

-This week marks the start of the summer baseball season for a lot of the travel baseball programs up here in the Northeast.
-This is a really important experience for the majority of players up in this neck of the woods, as it's when they get in front of the most college coaches for the sake of recruiting, and they often head south to face more talented opponents.
+The summer baseball travel season is almost in full swing, and that means more and more of our athletes will start 1-2 week trips to play all over the country.
+This is a really important experience for the majority of players, as it's when they get in front of the most college coaches for the sake of recruiting, and they often head south to face more talented opponents.
 There are more college camps taking place, as well as tryouts for the East Coast Pro and Area Code teams.
-In short, summer ball is important, and you don't want to screw up in how you approach it, as doing so can mean that you'll miss out on both skill development and opportunites to get "seen" by a coach who'll have you playing at the next level.
+In short, summer ball is important, and you don't want to screw up in how you approach it, as doing so can mean that you'll miss out on both skill development and opportunities to get "seen" by a coach who'll have you playing at the next level.

 487890_613822991787_1196741028_n